samuelfneumann/RFDN/README.md

 for each model side-by-side.

 # Jupyter Notebook Files
+**For each notebook file, I have included a PDF version of the notebook, in case the instructor does not use Jupyter, he can still view the code files as PDFs**

 Jupyter notebook files were used to train and evaluate models.
 In addition, they were used to create figures, compare model outputs, generate data for tables, generate and analyze learning curves, etc. The Python files held the main